© Suzanne Myers

 “Kelty, next stop,” the driver called out.
-Jeremy pulled his rucksack from the luggage rack and prepared to leave the bus.
-Stepping out into the tiny village he looked to the right and left, wondering where this ‘important museum’, ‘this potential centre of Scottish archaeology’, could be.
+Jeremy pulled his rucksack from the luggage rack and stumbled to the front of the bus.
+Stepping out into the tiny village he looked to the right and left, wondering where this ‘important museum’, this ‘potential centre of Scottish archaeology’, could be.

-Opposite was a pub, out of which spilled a group of burly men, long-haired, daubed in war paint, dressed as Vikings with chains and daggers over tunics.
-It was a novel welcome, Jeremy thought to himself, but they did not see him, preoccupied as they were with their own rowdy banter.
+Opposite was a pub, out of which spilled a group of Vikings; long-haired, daubed in war-paint, dressed in tunics.
+It was a novel welcome, Jeremy thought, but they did not see him, preoccupied as they were with their own rowdy banter.

-Jeremy considered going into the pub for a pint, but he found the company off-putting.
-He also knew he was expected by the enthusiastic young lady who had emailed him, and he did not want to keep her waiting.
+Jeremy had considered going into the pub for a pint, but he knew he was expected by the enthusiastic young lady who had emailed him, and he did not want to keep her waiting.
 He spied a shop near the church, so he decided to walk up the High Street towards it.

 Soon Jeremy saw a sign for the Kelty Museum.
 His first impression was that it resembled a domestic dwelling rather than a place of historic collection.
 He swept a hand through his unruly brown hair, capturing it behind his head in an elastic band.
 A good first impression was important, and a ‘pony’ was the tidier option.
 Rucksack slung over one shoulder he made his way toward the entrance where a young woman stood.

 “Hello, is it Professor Thorn?”

 “Awesome,” she gushed, “I’m so pleased you could come.”